Cohort tech setup

 • Call Digest as GitHub Issue

-• Host Coworking session
+• Host session

 • Create next Agenda (kyber)